cchingtong/project_spring/README.md

 ### For Vehicles Rental Company

 - Offers two options that allow customers to rent vehicles, which are a taxi or rent vehicles to drive by themselves.
-- Manage car inventory and availability.
+- Manage vehicles inventory and availability.
 - Add, edit, or delete vehicles.
 - Set rental prices and availability schedules.
 - View reservations and customer details.